-- 1. Administrators and faculty members have full authority to admit, refuse admission to, or dismiss any student /guest from any event. - 2.
-All MCA students must receive prior approval to bring a guest and are responsible for their guest's conduct. - 3.
+1Administrators and faculty members have full authority to admit, refuse admission to, or dismiss any student /guest from any event.

+- 2. All MCA/ MOA students must receive prior approval to bring a guest and are responsible for their guest's conduct. - 3.
 Participants at events are to be courteous, friendly, and polite.
 School regulations apply to students and visitors at all times during the event both on and off campus. - 4.
-All events will be scheduled at the discretion of the Principal, Activities Director, and Student Government. - 5.
-At all events, all students will be asked to present a Student ID card at the ticket office and at the entrance door. - 6.
-Guests at formal school dances will be required to obtain a guest pass before the dance and present a photo ID and the guest pass at the entrance door.
-Guest passes are due at the Activities Office forty-eight hours before the scheduled event.
-No guest passes will be issued at the time of a dance.
-Murrieta Canyon Academy students must bring their I.D. card when attending school dances and activities. - 7.
+All events will be scheduled at the discretion of the administration or advisor. - 5.
+At events, all students may be asked to present a Student ID card. - 6.
+Guests at formal school dances within the district will be required to obtain a guest pass before the dance and present a photo ID and the guest pass at the entrance door.
+No guest passes will be issued at the time of a dance. - 7.
 Students are not to loiter on or near campus after school events.
 For events at other sites, the same school rules apply. - 8.
 Students or guests who do not display appropriate behavior at a school event will be required to leave.
 Parents will be contacted and required to pick up their son/daughter immediately.
 Until such time as they arrive, the student or guest will remain with the administrator in charge. - 9.
 Any student placed on home or in-school suspension by an administrator or who is on expulsion status will be placed on the "no-go" list and may not attend or participate in school events for the duration of the suspension or expulsion. - 10.
 Any student on the "No Go List" will not be able to attend events.
 Students may contact their grade level administrator regarding how to be removed from the list.